 The Maya developed a writing system that was able to represent their spoken language in symbolic form.
-Only the most educated would have been able to use this writing system, so scribes became important and respected people.
+Only the most educated would have been able to use this writing system, so scribes became important and respected army left.
+The land they conquered was split into small kingdoms and the new invaders brought their own building methods religious beliefs and language.

 The Maya were skilful mathematicians and astronomers and used their knowledge to build a calendar system.
-It told the Maya when to plant crops, when to harvest and even when to make a sacrifice to the gods.
+It told the Maya when to plant crops, when to harvest and even when to make a